dartlangfr/game-store-codelab/user-story-3.md

 > **Hints:**
 >
 > - In this user story, attributes should be **Observable**, when the value changed, bindings should be notified (See [Data binding](https://www.dartlang.org/polymer-dart/#data-binding))
+> - Dynamic filter function with bound parameters must return a filter function
 > - An event handler is a three parameter methods defined in the custom element class (See  [Event Handlers](https://www.dartlang.org/docs/tutorials/polymer-intro/#event-handlers))
 >   `myClickHandler(Event e, var detail, Element target)`
 >   - An `Event` that contains information about the event, such as its type and when it occurred.
 >   - The detail object can provide additional, event-specific information.
->   - The `Node` that fired the event—the Start button in this case.
+>   - The `Node` that fired the eventï¿½the Start button in this case.
 > - [Element.dataset](https://api.dartlang.org/docs/channels/stable/latest/dart_html/Element.html#dataset) allows access to all custom data attributes (data-*) set on this element.
+> - [List](https://api.dartlang.org/docs/channels/stable/latest/dart_core/List.html) and [Iterable](https://api.dartlang.org/docs/channels/stable/latest/dart_core/Iterable.html) methods are your friends ;)